Aldanondo often creates work in the public spaces of New York City

 She completed an Artist Residency at the Metropolitan Museum of Art in New York, through the New York Academy of Art, guided research of art masters concluding with joining the copyist program.

 She is a graduate of the Fine Arts Diploma Certificate at The Art Students League of New York where she studied painting and ceramics.
 Her area of concentration was abstract painting.
 While there, she was a recipient of a Merit Scholarship and winner of the Leonard Rosenfeld Award in Abstract Painting, selected by curators Mitra Abbaspour PhD., and James Lee of the MoMA and PS1MoMA respectively.
-The selection was announced on Linea Magazine.
-She studied with Larry Poons, Ronnie Landfield, James Little and Yasumitsu Morito.
+She studied with Larry Poons, Ronnie Landfield, Yasumitsu Morito.
+She was introduced to geometrical abstraction through a fellow artist who studied with her, Ron Davies.
+She attended lectures and seminars by Frank Stella.

 Aldanondo’s abstract work takes the viewer into a symphonic repertoire of visual expressions informed by the compositions of renowned music maestros, as well as contemporary music.
 In an energetic dance between lines and color, she guides the eye through a rhythmic journey.
 She often paints to music leading to a composition that embodies music into the visual realm.
 She successfully weaves and translates her unique vision onto her canvases through a compelling linear, often colorful dynamics that reveal a physicality of the most abstract of all art forms: music.

-Her figurative work draws inspiration from ancient art, mythology, and her own imagination using a sophisticated color palette and symbolism.
-Intrigued by the possibilities of the unseen she explores a spiritual world, mythology and gender roles throughout history.
+Her figurative work draws inspiration from ancient art, mythology, but primarily from her own imagination using an identifying color palette and symbolism.
+Intrigued by the possibilities of the unseen her work highlights a spiritual world, mythology and gender roles throughout history.
 Her work seeks to celebrate female empowerment.

 Aldanondo is a courageous art professional challenging the norms and the stigma often associated with street artists as well as with women artists.
 She seeks to address issues of marginalization and exclusion taking on an important social role by actively creating work in the public space.
 She takes up space to create large abstract expressionist work in public, a discipline and approach that are traditionally not associated to women.